Table of Contents

 Coursedog is a cloud-native application running on Amazon Web Services (AWS) and therefore does not store any sensitive data (e.g. PII, Student Data, credit cards, etc.).

-An external audit of our application from SecurityScorecard.
+An external audit of our application from SecurityScorecard is attached at the bottom of this page.
 SecurityScorecard allows you to sign up and monitor applications for security updates.

-Coursedog audits their infrastructure regularly, ensuring deployments are up-to-date and are indeed required to run.
+We audit our infrastructure regularly, ensuring deployments are up-to-date and are indeed required to run.

-Coursedog uses industry best tools to monitor our infrastructure and is notified of anomalies and attacks.
-Coursedog has over 15 metrics in place, to detect DDoS, fish for data, penetration testers, slowdowns in response times, etc.
+Coursedog uses industry-best tools to monitor our infrastructure and is notified of anomalies and attacks.
+Coursedog has over 15 metrics in place to detect DDoS, fish for data, penetration testers, slowdowns in response times, etc.

 The Coursedog backend engineering team also follows AWS best practices for server-level penetration testing.